Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 ## Data Acquistion
 Duration: 7

-During this step we will acquiring the data from the SNOWFLAKE_SAMPLE_DATA database to load in the next step.
+During this step we will acquiring the data from the SNOWFLAKE_SAMPLE_DATA to load in the next step.
 We will use the SNOWFLAKE_SAMPLE_DATA data set, lineitem table data to generate the data files to load into our raw layer.

 ### Step 1 - Explain code snippets
-#### LINE_ITEM_ACQ.SQL
+1. Using the Snowsight UI, select Worksheets from the left hand menu.
+2. Click the ellipsis next to the blue +Worksheets button.
-1. Select to *"create worksheet from SQL file"* and load the 100_acquisition/line_item_acq.sql.
+3. Select *"create worksheet from SQL file"* and load the 100_acquisition/line_item_acq.sql.
 ![img](assets/snowsight_load_from_file.png)
 ![img](assets/load_line_item_acq.png)
-2. In the first few lines of the script we are setting the context for this script.
-For the lab, the defaults are DEV_WEBINAR_ORDERS_RL_DB for the database and TPCH for the schema in the raw layer.
+4. In the first few lines of the script we are setting the context for this script.
+The defaults for database are DEV_WEBINAR_ORDERS_RL_DB and TPCH for the schema.
+This will be refered to as the Raw Layer going forward.
 ``` sql
 use database DEV_WEBINAR_ORDERS_RL_DB;
 use schema   TPCH;
 ```
-3. Next we are setting the date range of the data we want to acquire by setting the l_start_dt and l_end_dt variables.
-There is a 17 day range here.
+5. Next we are setting the date range for the data we want to acquire by setting the l_start_dt and l_end_dt variables.
+For the purposes of this lab, we are using a 17 day date range.
 ``` sql
 -- Set variables for this sample data for the time frame to acquire
 set l_start_dt = dateadd( day, -16, to_date( '1998-07-02', 'yyyy-mm-dd' ) );
 set l_end_dt   = dateadd( day,   1, to_date( '1998-07-02', 'yyyy-mm-dd' ) );
 ```
-4. The *"copy into"* statement is where we are copying (Unloading) the data from the SNOWFLAKE_SAMPLE_DATA into CSV formatted files into an internal table stage.
-As part of this *"copy into"* statement we are modifying the data a bit to show changes in l_line_status over time.
+6. The *"copy into"* statement is where we are copying (Unloading) data, in CSV format, from the database SNOWFLAKE_SAMPLE_DATA into an Internal Table Stage.
+As part of this *"copy into"* statement we are modifying the data to show changes in l_line_status over time.

 ``` sql
 -- run this 2 or 3 times to produce overlapping files with new and modified records.